MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 ### [LambdaExpressions.mc4](expressions/LambdaExpressions.mc4) (beta)
 * This grammar defines lambda expressions.
-Lambda expression define anonymous functions that can be passed around and evaluated through application on appropriate arguments.
+  Lambda expression define anonymous functions that can be passed around as values e.g. to higher-order functions and that can be evaluated on arguments of appropriate types.
-* Lambda expressions are fully typed (see e.g. Haskell) and can be nested.
+* Lambda expressions are fully typed (see e.g. in Haskell) and can be nested.
-* This is only the subset of Java's lambda expressions that allows to define a functional programming style (preventing side effects).
+* This is only the subset of Java's lambda expressions that allows to define a functional programming style (thus preventing side effects).

 ### [SIUnits.mc4](https://git.rwth-aachen.de/monticore/languages/siunits) for Physical SI Units (stable)